Hexagon/blog/src/posts/2023-08-28_scheduling-tasks-with-croner.md

  - guide
  - standalone
 priority: 4
+intro: "Managing time-based tasks in JavaScript has never been easier with Croner, a powerful tool designed to trigger functions or evaluate cron expressions on various platforms.
+Whether you're working in Node.js, Deno, Bun, or even directly within a browser, Croner has you covered.
+In this article, we'll dive deep into how you can leverage Croner to schedule your tasks effectively."
 ---

-Managing time-based tasks in JavaScript has never been easier with Croner, a powerful tool designed to trigger functions or evaluate cron expressions on various platforms.
-Whether you're working in Node.js, Deno, Bun, or even directly within a browser, Croner has you covered.
-In this article, we'll dive deep into how you can leverage Croner to schedule your tasks effectively.

 ## Introduction to Croner